ethereal-keys/Godot-Style-Transfer/README.md

 The model is based off this repo: https://github.com/1627180283/real-time-Style-Transfer

 This readme will be updated for setup and compiling soon!!!
-This code is currently uploaded only for reference The image below links to the youtube demo.
+This code is currently uploaded only for reference.
+The image below links to the youtube demo.

 [![demo.png](image.png)](https://youtu.be/ad-yBz3aguA)